Dallas Cowboys: Origins

-Tom Landry years (1960-1988)
+Tom Landry years (1960–1988)

 Like most expansion teams, the Cowboys struggled at first.
 They failed to win a game in their inaugural season.
 However, Landry slowly brought the team to respectability.
 In 1965, they finally got to .500.
 They broke all the way through a year later, winning consecutive Eastern Conference titles in 1966 and 1967.
 However, they lost the NFL Championship Game each time to the Green Bay Packers with the second loss coming in the 1967 Ice Bowl.
 They would win consecutive division titles in 1968 and 1969 when the NFL adopted a divisional format, but were defeated in the playoffs both years by the Cleveland Browns.

 From 1970 through 1979, the Cowboys won 105 regular season games, more than any other NFL franchise during that time span.
 In addition, they appeared in five Super Bowls, winning two (1971 and 1977).

 Led by quarterback Craig Morton, the Cowboys had a 10–4 season in 1970.
 They defeated Detroit 5–0 in the lowest-scoring playoff game in NFL history and then defeated San Francisco 17–10 in the first-ever NFC Championship Game to qualify for their first Super Bowl appearance in franchise history, a mistake-filled Super Bowl V, where they lost 16–13 to the Baltimore Colts courtesy of a field goal by Colts' kicker Jim O'Brien with five seconds remaining in the contest.
 Despite the loss, linebacker Chuck Howley was named the Super Bowl MVP, the first and only time in Super Bowl history that the game's MVP did not come from the winning team.

 Super Bowl VI champions (1971)

 The Cowboys moved from the Cotton Bowl to Texas Stadium in week six of the 1971 season.
 Landry named Staubach as the permanent starting quarterback to start the second half of the season, and Dallas was off and running.
-The Cowboys won their last seven regular season games (finishing 11-3) before dispatching of the Minnesota Vikings and San Francisco 49ers in the playoffs to return to the Super Bowl.
+The Cowboys won their last seven regular season games (finishing 11–3) before dispatching the Minnesota Vikings and San Francisco 49ers in the playoffs to return to the Super Bowl.
 In Super Bowl VI, behind an MVP performance from Staubach and a then Super Bowl record 252 yards rushing, the Cowboys crushed the upstart Miami Dolphins, 24–3, to finally bury the "Next Year's Champions" stigma.

 After missing the playoffs in 1974, the team drafted well the following year, adding defensive lineman Randy White (a future Hall of Fame member) and linebacker Thomas "Hollywood" Henderson.
 The fresh influx of talent helped the Cowboys back to the playoffs in 1975 as a wild card, losing to the Pittsburgh Steelers, 21–17, in Super Bowl X.